RichardChambers/driver/KeDeiTFT/README.md

 eliminating lower case letters.
 A change in the function `lcd_char()` performs a lower case to upper case conversion should the character being displayed be a lower case letter.

+See the defined constants in the header file KeDei_font.h:
+ - `SMALLER_FONT_TABLE` removes the lower case letters and translates lower case to upper case
+ - `USE_FONT_8_B` changes from the 16x16 font to an 8x8 font

+The 8x8 bitmap font displays text that is smaller than the 16x16 font however it is readable.
+Using the smaller font reduces the memory required for the bitmap font table and also allows for more text to be displayed.

 ### Reformated source code and added comments

 The first large change has been to reformat the source code in places to make it more readable and to